VjunetXuuftofi/WiflyClient/README.md

 ### A Suggestion
 I would HIGHLY recommend not actually trying to get the contents of a webpage designed for humans.
 First, the data will come in very slowly (fifteen seconds to load google?
 Probably.).
-Second, it's basically impossible to scrape anything in C++ without the standard library, so I'm not sure what you'd even do with that.
+Second, it's basically impossible to scrape anything in arduino since there are no good libraries that I know of, so I'm not sure what you'd even do with that.
 Instead, set up a server somewhere that gets the webpage of interest and processes it down to the absolute bare minimum, and then get from the server.